rexim/rexim.me/posts/liskov-substitution-principle.md

 It's pretty simple example, but I think it is enough to understand what property is and now we can formalize the idea of LSP:

-> a subclass of a class should derive its properties as well as its
+> A subclass of a class should derive its properties as well as its
 > methods and fields.
-So in the code an object of the class can be
+Thus an object of the class can be safely
-> safely substituted by an object of the subclass without violating
+> substituted by an object of the subclass without violating
 > correctness of the program.

 Let's get back to the Square-Rectangle example.
 A square is actually a